The Mondo Esoterica Guide to:

 Koch Media German Region 2 DVD

-Ferdinado Baldi's Spaghetti Western tribute to the Japanese Blind Swordsman films is well filmed if a little strange and slow paced.
+Ferdinado Baldi's Spaghetti Western tribute to the Japanese Blind Swordsman films is well filmed if a little slow paced.

 Recommended to genre fans wanting something different....